vishwapardeshi/vishwapardeshi/README.md

-### Hi there 👋 I'm Vishwa Pardeshi, Data Scientist at Fidelity.
+### Hi there 👋 I'm Vishwa Pardeshi, Senior Data Scientist at Fidelity.

 I'm open to full-time opportunities beginning in 2021 in the following areas.
 Reach out to me @ pardeshi.vishwa25_at_gmail.com if you would love to learn more about my interests.